ETB - Eaton Vance Tax-Managed Buy-Write Income Fund

 - What is ETB?

 - ETB is the ticker symbol for Eaton Vance Tax-Managed Buy-Write Income Fund, a listed mutual fund.
-Eaton Vance Tax-Managed Buy-Write Income Fund is a closed-ended equity mutual fund launched and managed by Eaton Vance Management.
-It is co-managed by Parametric Portfolio Associates LLC.
+The Eaton Vance Tax-Managed Buy-Write Income Fund operates as a closed-end equity investment vehicle, which was established and is overseen by Eaton Vance Management, with Parametric Portfolio Associates LLC sharing co-management duties.
+The fund's primary objective is to allocate capital to publicly traded stocks within the United States, specifically targeting large-capitalization companies across a diverse array of sectors.
 Listed on NYSE.
 ETB is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 - What are ETB's key statistics?